 Walker Features That Matter Before You Buy

 It’s easy to get distracted by cup holders, storage bags, and fancy accessories.
+Focus on the important features first.

 Weight Capacity

+Always verify the walker’s weight rating.
 A walker operating near its maximum capacity will wear faster and may feel less stable.

 Brakes